 How students qualify for SEBT

-School Aged students (aged 6 to 18 as of August 1, 2024) who have participated in the Supplemental Nutrition Assistance Program (SNAP), the Kentucky Transitional Assistance Program (KTAP), and/or Kinship Care for at least one month since July 1, 2024, are eligible and will automatically receive benefits.
+School-aged students (aged 6 to 18 as of August 1, 2025) who have participated in the Supplemental Nutrition Assistance Program (SNAP), the Kentucky Transitional Assistance Program (KTAP), and/or Kinship Care for at least one month since July 1, 2025, are eligible and will automatically receive benefits.
 You do not need to submit an application.

 Applying for SEBT